Keyfactor/akamai-cps-orchestrator/README.md

 Adding new certificates to Akamai requires generating a key in Akamai CPS via the Reenrollment process in Keyfactor.
 To start this process, go to the Certificate Store that the certicate should be added to.
 Select the certificate store, and click the `Reenrollment` button to bring up the reenrollment dialog.

 Change any default values as needed, and enter an Enrollment ID if an existing enrollment needs to be updated instead of creating a new Enrollment.
 This is different from the Slot ID - the Enrollment ID is found by clicking on an Active certificate in Akamai CPS, and looking at the `ID` value.
 The SAN entry needs to be filled out with the DNS value you are using for the certificate's CN.
-If there are multiple DNS SANs, they should be separted with a comma.
-Example: `www.example01.com,www.example02.com`
+If there are multiple DNS SANs, they should be separted with an ampersand.
+Example: `www.example01.com&www.example02.com`